weshipsoftware/weshipsoftware.github.io/.alternator/!readme/expectations.md

 ## What To Expect

-**We don’t track hours.** You don’t want us wasting time and neither do we.
-Tasks will take as much time as they take.
-Billing by the hour conflicts both our interests.
-Better we stay aligned.

-**We work remote.** Our own workspaces are both more productive and more economical.
-Other than the occassional get–together, there’s no reason for us to be in anyone’s office.

-**We don’t oursource.** Experience is our greatest advantage.
-While we’re happy to collaborate with other pros we know and trust, we do everything we’re good at in–house.
-And the amount of time it takes to manage an outsourced project to our high standards would defeat the purpose.
+**Focus on value.** Ship the most valuable parts first and add the rest as we go.
+Why wait?

+**Scope changes are fine.** If it improves the product, let’s do it.
+No need to negotiate changes.

-**We ship a little at a time.** No matter how large the project, we’ll break it down into small tasks we can ship frequently.
+**Ship a little at a time.** However large the project, we break it down into small tasks to ship frequently.

+**Work together.** You know your business better than we do.
+Help us find the best solutions.

+**No outsourcing.** We collaborate with other pros we trust but we never hand our own work off to anyone.

+**Overcommunicate.** We maintain expectations to avoid surprises.

+**Estimates are guesses.** Working software is the measurement of progress.
+Plan, then ship often.

-**We don’t cut corners.** If we do it right we don’t have to do it again later.
+**Do it right.** We do it right the first time so we don’t have to do it again later.
+No cutting corners.

-**Keep it simple.** The best software serves it’s purpose and nothing more.
-We don’t overcomplicate our solutions, we don’t upsell, and we don’t do vendor lock–ins.
-We do the simplest thing that works for your business.

-**Estimates are guesses.** We give best–effort estimates on how long things will take, but ultimately we’re guessing based on past experience.
-The pace of shipping smaller tasks is the best reflection of how long a project will take.

-**Scope changes are fine.** We expect you to be in the loop as projects develop.
-If you change your mind on something, or if a better idea comes up, great.
-That just means the end result will be even better.
-We’re fast on our feet anyway.
+**Keep it simple.** No overcomplicated solutions, no upselling, and no vendor lock–ins.

+**Work remote.** Software is built online, not in an office.
+Also, watching us type is incredibly boring.

-**No scamware.** We don’t do cyrpto, NFTs, web3, gambling, or basically anything in a legal or financial gray area.
+**We don’t do scamware.** No cyrpto, NFTs, web3, or anything else designed to prey on people.

-**No refunds.** Due to the time consuming nature of the work, we cannot offer any refunds.
-However, the first 7 days are free so if it's not a good fit, there’s no cost to cancel early.
+**No refunds.** The first 7 days are free so if it's not a good fit, there’s no cost to cancel early.